emqx/cloud-docs/en_US/data_integration/timescaladb.md

 - Understand [rules](./rules.md).
 - Understand [data integration](./introduction.md).

+### Set Up Deployment

+Before you start, you need to create a deployment (EMQX Cluster) on EMQX Cloud and configure the networking.

+- For Professional Plan users: Please create [ VPC Peering Connections](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the internal network IP of the resource (Professional Plan with a [NAT gateway](../vas/nat-gateway.md) can also use public IP to connect to resources).
+- For BYOC Plan users: Please establish a peering connection between the VPC where BYOC is deployed and the VPC where the resources are located.
+All IPs mentioned below refer to the internal IP of the resources.
+If you need to access the resources via public IP addresses, please configure a NAT gateway in your public cloud console for the VPC where BYOC is deployed.

 ### Install Timescale and Create Data Table

 EMQX Cloud supports integration with self-deployed TimescaleDB or Timescale Service on the cloud.
 You can use Timescale Service as a cloud service or deploy a TimescaleDB instance using Docker.